 Each day ended at camp where Roosevelt’s saddle was removed, and he got to enjoy dinner with the rest of the horses.

 The riders enjoyed their own meals cooked over an open flame by the guides.
-They spend the evening gazing at the stars before retiring to bed.
+They spent the evening gazing at the stars before retiring to bed.

-Each day on the trip brought new adventures for everyone to enjoy as they explored the wilderness before eventually returning to the ranch.
+The daily adventures let everyone explore the wilderness before eventually returning to the ranch.